 Raisins are also great in a variety of dishes.
 They add a piquant flavor to beef, chicken, pork, ham, lamb and even veal when cooked right alongside the meat or poultry.
 Or you can blend them with your favorite meat sauces for an international flavor.
-For hundreds of recipes and ideas on how to use California raisins, go to www.LoveYourRaisins.com, or click on any of these images for a direct link.
+For hundreds of recipes and ideas on how to use California raisins, go to www.calraisins.org